glisak/Rhetos-wiki/Data-migration.md

 * Rhetos will check the tag from the script's header to verify if the script is already executed.
   This allows developers to later reorganize and rename the old data-migration scripts without executing them again.

-### Using migration tables
+### Automatic use of the migration tables when dropping and creating columns

 * If a property, an entity or a module is removed in a new version of the application being deployed, Rhetos will keep a backup of its data in the migration tables.
-* If the property/entity/module is brought back in a next version, Rhetos will restore the data.
+* If the property/entity/module is brought back later, Rhetos will automatically restore the data from the corresponding data migration table.
 * During deployment, Rhetos keeps track of the data that is copied from the original tables to the migration tables.
   If multiple migration scripts execute the `Rhetos.DataMigrationUse` procedure for a same table, the data will be copied only on a fist call.